 5. Tracking Personnel

-Keeping track of a project means keeping track of both the project’s goals and deliverables and the personnel involved.
-Tracking the time that team members are spending on each aspect of the project, personnel availability, and whether team members are delivering properly are some of the most important functions of a project management software tool.
+Some of the most important functions of a project management software tool are tracking the time that team members are spending on each aspect of the project, personnel availability, and whether team members are delivering properly.

 Time tracking features within project management systems help identify whether tasks are taking too long, set time expectations for future projects, and provide data for time-cost analyses.